mridul037/mridul037/README.md

 **Quote of the hour:**

-It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+In order to understand recursion, one must first understand recursion.

-~ Alan Perlis
+~ Anonymous
 <pre>

 </pre>